-Having undertaken an Equity, Diversity & Inclusion Review in 2020 and participating in I'm In! with Music Masters, Live Music Now is undertaking a journey towards better reflection of the communities we serve through a more representative workforce and more accessible hiring practices.
-The development of an Equity, Diversity & Inclusion working group comprising musicians, staff (across all levels of Live Music Now's organisation) and Trustees has led to a plan to increase the diversity of voices and lived experiences across our whole organisation.
-This working group has targeted musicians' recruitment and a staff review as its initial areas of priority.
+In 2020, Live Music Now conducted an Equity, Diversity & Inclusion Review and joined the I'm In! program with Music Masters, signaling a commitment to better represent the communities we serve.
+The formation of an Equity, Diversity & Inclusion working group comprising musicians, staff, and Trustees resulted in a plan to increase the diversity of voices and lived experiences across our whole organisation.